Union of Christian Socialist Workers of the Memel Region: History

 The leaders of the old German parties in the Klaipėda Region (Memel Agricultural Party and Memel People's Party) convinced the NSDAP leadership that Sass was too weak to implement the plans of the Nazis and nominated Ernst Neumann as the head of the CSA.
 Nevertheless, Sass refused to hand over leadership, hoping for Adolf Hitler's personal decision.
 Consequently, Neumann then formed a new political party based on Nazism, the Sozialistische Volksgemeinschaft des Memelgebiets (SOVOG), and a struggle for power began between the CSA and SOVOG.
 The German consul H. Strack tried to reconcile and unite the two sides on 2 July 1933.
 A few months later, when the SOVOG strengthened itself, the NSDAP stopped funding the CSA, and many of its members switched to SOVOG.

 The Lithuanian authorities did not immediately evaluated the Nazi activities of the CSA and at first they were glad that the CSA was destroying the old German parties in the Klaipėda Region.
 On 9 February 1934, Jonas Navakas, the Governor of Klaipėda, on the basis of a special law of 8 February 1934, issued for the protection of the Nation and the State (from insults and service to foreign states), arrested the leaders of the CSA and SOVOG and suspended the activities of the CSA.

-On 24 December 1934, the trial of Neumann and Sass was started during which the leaders and members of the CSA and SOVOG political parties were sentenced to capital punishments and imprisonments in a heavy labor prison by the Court of the Lithuanian Armed Forces.
+On 24 December 1934, the trial of Neumann and Sass was started during which the leaders and members of the CSA and SOVOG political parties were sentenced to death and imprisonment in a heavy labor prison by the Court of the Lithuanian Armed Forces.
 The decision was appealed to the Supreme Tribunal of Lithuania, however it left the previous court decision unchanged.
 Neumann was sentenced to twelve years imprisonment in a heavy labor prison, while Sass and Ropp – eight years in a heavy labor prison.